-- A Intermediate turns within each stroke shall conform to the turn rules for that stroke. - B The turns when changing from one stroke to another shall conform to the finish rules for the stroke just completed, and shall be as follows: - (1) Butterfly to backstroke-The swimmer must touch as described in article 101.3.5.
+- A Intermediate turns within each stroke shall conform to the turn rules for that stroke, except that in the freestyle turn, the swimmer must return to the breast before any kick or stroke. - B The turns when changing from one stroke to another shall conform to the finish rules for the stroke just completed, and shall be as follows: - (1) Butterfly to backstroke-The swimmer must touch as described in article 101.3.5.
 Once a legal touch has been made, the swimmer may turn in any manner, but the shoulders must be at or past the vertical toward the back when the swimmer leaves the wall. - (2) Backstroke to breaststroke-The swimmer must touch the wall while on the back.
 Once a legal touch has been made, the swimmer may turn in any manner, but the shoulders must be at or past the vertical toward the breast when the swimmer leaves the wall and the prescribed breaststroke form must be attained prior to the first arm stroke. - (3) Breaststroke to freestyle-The swimmer must touch as described in article 101.2.4.
-Once a legal touch has been made, the swimmer may turn in any manner. - 101.6.4 Finish-The swimmer shall have finished the race when any part of the swimmer touches the wall after completion of the prescribed distance.
+Once a legal touch has been made, the swimmer may turn in any manner and must return to the breast before any kick or stroke. - 101.6.4 Finish-The swimmer shall have finished the race when any part of the swimmer touches the wall after completion of the prescribed distance.